prrao87/duckdb-study/data/README.md

 # Data

 The data we will be working with in this repo is [this dataset of 7+ million companies](https://www.kaggle.com/datasets/peopledatalabssf/free-7-million-company-dataset) from Kaggle.
-The data is in CSV format, and is quote large when unzipped (1.09 GB).
-As a result, it's not stored here -- but it's easy to sign up for a Kaggle account and download it.
+The data is in CSV format, and is quite large when unzipped (1.09 GB).
+As a result, it's not stored here -- but it's easy to sign up for a Kaggle account and download it to your local machine.

 To demonstrate the power of embedded databases, the data is converted to parquet format via `polars` as shown below.